surrel14/uYouEnhanced/README.md

 - **Compatibility:** Requires iOS/iPadOS 16.0 or later.
 - For AltStore user:

-  - My official AltStore repo (uYouEnhanced - **iOS 15+**): https://therealfoxster.github.io/altsource-viewer/view/?source=https://raw.githubusercontent.com/arichornlover/arichornlover.github.io/main/apps.json
+  - My official AltStore repo (uYouEnhanced - **iOS 16+**): https://therealfoxster.github.io/altsource-viewer/view/?source=https://raw.githubusercontent.com/arichornlover/arichornlover.github.io/main/apps.json

-  - My alternative AltStore repo (uYouEnhanced - **iOS 14+ - mainly for Trollstore users**): https://therealfoxster.github.io/altsource-viewer/view/?source=https://raw.githubusercontent.com/arichornlover/arichornlover.github.io/main/apps-legacy.json - not sure if i can update this ipa. this IPA will be locked in YouTube Version **19.20.2**

   - [Open in AltStore (v20.05.4-3.0.4)](https://tinyurl.com/33wr56zm) - It will take a while to install because AltStore needs to download the IPA first.
   - NEWS - Nov 27 2024: Please be aware that some of the **uYou** features aren't working in newer versions of YouTube.